tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_06/puzzle_06.md

 4. **Memory access pattern**
    - Coalesced memory access: threads in a block access contiguous memory
    - Each thread processes one element: `output[i] = a[i] + 10.0`
-   - Block-level parallelism enables efficient memory bandwidth utilization
+   - Block-level parallelism provides efficient memory bandwidth utilization

 This pattern forms the foundation for processing large datasets that exceed the size of a single thread block.
 </div>